-- (A) Once the Board has initiated the Sheriff Removal Procedures, it must cause to be provided to the Sheriff's official work email address the written Notice of Intent to Remove ("Notice of Intent"), that was approved by at least a four-fifths vote of the Board, which shall constitute adequate notice that the Board has initiated the removal process. - (B) The Notice of Intent shall include all of the following information: - (1) That the Board has initiated the Sheriff Removal Procedures; - (2) The Notice of Intent shall provide the Sheriff with a written statement of the alleged grounds supporting the Sheriff's Removal; and - (3) The Notice of Intent shall state that upon receipt of the Notice of Intent, the Sheriff shall have five (5) calendar days1 to appear at the Pre-Removal Conference date identified in the Notice.
+(A) Once the Board has initiated the Sheriff Removal Procedures, it must cause to be provided to the Sheriff's official work email address the Notice of Intent, that was approved by at least a fourfifths vote of the Board, which shall constitute adequate notice that the Board has initiated the removal process.

+(B) The Notice of Intent shall include all of the following:

+- (1) A statement that the Board has initiated the Sheriff Removal Procedures; - (2) A statement of the alleged grounds supporting the Sheriff's Removal; and - (3) A statement that upon receipt of the Notice of Intent, the Sheriff shall have five (5) calendar days to appear at the Pre-Removal Conference on the date identified in the Notice.